ISPO Munich/07/15/2024

 From gorpcore to blokecore: fashion celebrates the authenticity of sport

 However, fashion itself has hardly missed an opportunity to express its affinity with sport in recent years.
 From athleisure to gorpcore, tenniscore and balletcore to the very latest blokecore - fashion loves these bold, sports-inspired looks that spread like wildfire on social media.
 Blokecore made it from the viral social media trend from the sports field to the street with its football-inspired outfits in the European Championship year 2024 at the latest.
 With its old money aesthetic, polo shirts, cable-knit patterns and pleated skirts, tenniscore has also been at the forefront of fashion in recent seasons - not least thanks to celebrity support.
-Even Hollywood has been firing up the tennis theme with the current movie "Challengers", starring US megastar Zendaya as a tennis coach.
+Even Hollywood has been firing up the tennis theme with the movie "Challengers", starring US megastar Zendaya as a tennis coach.
 (Incidentally, the film and its tennis scenes are not being kitted out by Nike or Adidas, but by luxury fashion brands Loewe and Longchamp).

 Collaborations thrive on a multi-layered field of tension

 The fusion of sport and fashion has caused a profound change in the fashion and sports industry.
 In recent years, more and more fashion brands have started to add sports styles to their collections.
 Firstly, in the luxury segment: hardly any luxury fashion brand today can do without a sports capsule or even an independent sports label.
 From a consumer perspective, this is only logical: why should luxury customers settle for sports brands that are primarily positioned in the mainstream for their sporting activities?
 On the other hand, the mass fashion market has also moved in the direction of sport.
 Fast fashion brands such as H&M and Zara also offer sports collections because their sporty customers are looking for functional clothing.
-Just last fall, for example, H&M introduced equestrian clothing.
+Just in fall 2023, for example, H&M introduced equestrian clothing.

 Last year, Adidas and Prada launched their first joint soccer shoe.